Coveros-Archive/PiKubeCluster/README.md

     192.168.1.16 kpi6
     192.168.1.198 radish

+Copy these entries and paste them on the appropriate host.
+Edit as you see fit for your needs.
+It is also possible that this step isn't necessary.
+If you never again expect to ssh to your nodes, this probably doesn't matter.

     # run on kpi1 (and so on)
     sudo hostnamectl --transient set-hostname kpi1
     sudo hostnamectl --static set-hostname kpi1